 Auburn School District self-insures for unemployment compensation for all of its employees.
 Actual employee claims are paid by the State of Washington, Department of Employment Security and then reimbursed by the district.
 This self-insurance program costs the district less than full participation in the state unemployment compensation program.
-Since actual claims paid during the fiscal year were less than the anticipated \$331,421 at the end of the prior year, no additional expense was accrued for the fiscal year ended August 31, 2012.
-In addition, no adjustment was made to reduce the estimated compensation payable of \$208,775 at year end due to the continued requirement to pay claims based on prior year service.
+Since actual claims paid during the fiscal year were only \$13,253 it is clear that all of the major prior year claims have been completely paid.
+Since the last major layoff of teachers, bus drivers and other classified staff was in 2009 due to the downturn in the economy and state funding, the decision was made to reduce the reserve to a two year current claims balance of \$26,506.
+This reserve reduction was \$169,016.